jasongedev/robot-teleop/README.md

-# Robot Teleoperation using Real-time 3D Pose Estimation
+# Robot Teleoperation via Real-time 3D Pose Estimation

 This ROS package is a proof of concept demonstrating a method of controlling two robot manipulators by mirroring human arm poses captured in real-time.